ministryofjustice/staff-device-dhcp-server/README.md

 $ make test
 ```

 This will first clear out any leases in the local database.
 We run `perfdhcp` to emulate a number of clients and multiple [DORA](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol#Operation) cycles.
 We then check how many leases have been created to ensure the server is operating as expected.
-The `dhcp_test.sh` will exit with a non zero exit code if all of the leases have not been created.
+The `dhcp_test` will exit with a non zero exit code if all of the leases have not been created.

 ## Container Health Checks